niravnmore/softskills_assignment/README.md

 - Etiquette consists of handshake, a smile, greeting, posture(standing or sitting), open/close the door, elevator etiquette, offering a chair.
 - Every move matters.

+## Office Etiquette

+### Understanding Office Etiquette

+**What is Etiquette?**
+- Etiquette is a formal set of rules or a code of conduct that is followed in professional or social life.
+- Our behaviour or mannerism changes as per the situation and as per the company we have.
+It is an automatic process.
+- It is important to present ourself at office in a certain way.

+**WorkStation Etiquette**
+- Workstation should remain clean and organised.
+- Make use of Dustbin.
+- Make sure stationary items are kept at proper place.
+- Restrict to official phone calls.
+- Do not disturb your neighbours.
+- Do not eat at your workstation.
+- Do not shout for help.
+- Avoid too many personal belongings.

+**Mobile Etiquette**
+- Keep ringer and notification volume low.
+- Do not use embarrassing ringtones.
+- Differentiat important calls from time wasters.
+- Use a breakout area for personal calls.
+- Restroom/washroom is not a place for personal calls.
+- Do not multitask with smart phones for personal reasons.

+**Meeting Etiquette**
+- Respect the time.
+- Make sure the agenda of meeting is clear beforehand.
+- Come well prepared for a meeting.
+- Carry a notepad and pen always for a meeting, or ipad/laptop for notes.
+- Carry a laptop if needed.
+- Interrupt mindfully.
+- Abstain from multitasking with your phone or laptop during meeting.
+- Ask questions relevant to the agenda.
+Always ask in case of any doubts.
+- Pay attention to the meeting.
+- Do not distract other with your impatience.
+- Make a list of your action items.

+**Conference Call Etiquette**
+- Always open the call on time or a couple of minutes before time.
+- Open with a greeting.
+- Properly introduce yourself.
+- Set out meeting agenda clearly
+- Keep on mute when not contributing
+- Do not interrupt.
+- Summarize if needed.
+- Close the call warmly.

+"Good manners will open doors that the best education cannot" - Clarence Thomas